 The Agreements You Made Before Age Five Are Still Running Your Life

-Most of us carry a handful of beliefs about ourselves, the world, and our place in it that quietly shape everything we do.
-We rarely notice them, because they were installed so early and have been repeating for so long that they feel simply like reality.
-In this work I call them agreements, and understanding how they form is the key to understanding why so much self-improvement produces only marginal results, and why real change requires reaching a different level entirely.
+Most of us carry unconscious agreements about ourselves, the world, and our place within it that silently shape everything we do.
+We rarely notice them, because we accepted them early as truth and have been repeating for so long that they feel simply like reality.
+Understanding how these agreements are formed is the key to understanding why so much self-improvement produces only marginal results, and why real change requires reaching a different level entirely.

 How an Agreement Forms